 Provenance Graph

 With the adaptations made in the original SDM concepts [16], it is possible to use the collected data for provenance analysis.
-The collected game data is exported .
+The collected game data is exported to Proof Viewer.
 In that application, the data is processed and used to generate a provenance graph for analysis.

 Figure 10.
 An example of credits status filter.